 He wanted to visit among other places the town of Ravenna and its marvellous mosaics, spending an exhausting three weeks in and out of coaches on rocky roads that would have shaken the teeth right out of your head.

-However it was his visit to Spalatro (now Split) with Clérisseau where over a five week period he sketched the remains of the villa built by the third century Roman Emperor Diocletian, that would have the biggest impact.
+However it was his visit to Spalatro (now Split) with Clérisseau, where over a five week period he sketched the remains of the villa built by the third century Roman Emperor Diocletian, which would have the biggest impact.

 At Rome he also met, and became a firm follower and friend to Giovanni Battista Piranesi (1720-1778), an Italian architect, designer and engraver of Roman views numbering approximately 2000.

 Piranesi’s drawings were so vast in their conception most visitor’s to Rome considered the city itself meagre by comparison.

 His studies injected Adam with enthusiasm to emulate what he had seen.

 Piranesi described Adam as endowed with ‘more genius for the true and noble architecture than any Englishman ever was in Italy‘.